yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Drag and drop the .mxt file onto the left side bar to install (or use Extensions, Manage Extensions, add from file)
 - Once installed, visit Preferences > Summary Page, and then move the new widget to the desired Home screen location

 - This widget allows you to select multiple accounts.
-The balances are totalled to present on the Home screen widget
+The balances are totalled and displayed on the Home screen widget
 - My concept was to add balances to target zero.
 Thus a positive number is 'good', a negative is 'bad'
 - The idea is that you net cash and debt to get back to zero every month
 - However, you could create a Net Worth Balance for example; you can use it for anything really

+- You can add/delete/move as many rows as you require, and then configure the accounts for each row

 - You can change the widget name and also the balance type in the config screen (click the widget, or extensions menu)
 - Any non base currency accounts are converted back to your base currency
 - NOTE: This does not use recursive balance totalling, it simply uses the selected accounts' balance...

-- As of Nov 2021 this extension allows you to select how many instances you require and configure each instance / row
+>> DON'T FORGET TO SAVE CHANGES <<

 Thanks for reading..... ;->